Table of Contents

 Locals steer clear of this tourist trap, unless it’s the tourists they’re here to laugh at.
 Swarms of stag and hen parties and college kids roam this pub-heavy area south of the River Liffey.
 Though it’s definitely not the place to cozy up with a Guinness to meet friendly locals, it is the perfect place to wander after dinner to watch the bustling tourist crowds.

 If you’re too early for the interesting crowds, hit up the Temple Bar Gallery to peruse contemporary exhibitions from local artists.
+This isn’t exactly free, but it’s still one of the best things to do in Dublin.
+And you don’t need to drink to soak in the ambiance.
+Just sayin.

 Things to do in Dublin – Peruse the National Gallery